aboutlo/gulp-starter-kit/README.md

 **Notice: BUILD_NUMBER is handler by jenkins**

 ## TODO
-- refactorin app/scripts to app/js
+- refactoring app/scripts to app/js
+- add watch options to mochify if env === development and remove from watch task
+- create consolify task stating from mochify
 - on development environment first time sourceMapping and templates are missing.
 Task dependencies need a review
 - Compress file before put on s3
 - Use https://www.npmjs.com/package/gulp-rev to create unique js and css files.